PatrikTrefil/mental-health-monitoring-platform/src/web-app/README.md

 ## Run tests

-Set the `DATABASE_URL` environment variable to the test database file path (e.g. `file:./test.db`) and run the following command:
+Setup the database by providing the necessary environment variables (see `/.env.test.example`) and migrating using `npx prisma` if needed.

 ```
 npm run test